A sustainable holiday retreat that gets you up close to nature in a beautiful and undiscovered part of Wales.

 You must be signed in to leave a review, please sign in or register with us to continue.Sign In

-There are four twin bedrooms and two double rooms, plus two of the twin rooms can be converted into kings if required.
+There are four twin bedrooms and two double rooms, plus two of the twin rooms can be converted into doubles if required.
 All bedrooms are en-suite except one which has a shower room nearby.

 - Getting Away from it All